yungchou/contoso.insurance/Whiteboard design session/WDS student guide - Building a resilient IaaS architecture.md

 2. How will you address the needs for resiliency and scalability with the ordering app?

 3. Consider storage account resiliency.
-What would best suit the needs for Litware virtual machines?
+What would best suit the needs for Contoso virtual machines?
 LRS, GRS, RA-GRS?
 Document why you chose the option you did.
 Should they move to Managed Disks?

 4. How would you address the needs of the legacy application, what storage tier and limitations do you have to work around?
 What SLA can Azure provide for this single instance VM?

-5. Provide Litware with documentation concerning service limitations, quotas, subscription limits.
+5. Provide Contoso with documentation concerning service limitations, quotas, subscription limits.

-6. What would you recommend Litware enable for monitoring their environment?
+6. What would you recommend Contoso enable for monitoring their environment?

 **Prepare**